CURRICULUM

 KEY STAGE 4

 Students begin their GCSE studies in Year 9.
-This enables students to:

-• to personalise their learning
+• personalise their learning

 • participate in enrichment options within curriculum areas